 After 28 years working at four newspapers and five years teaching data journalism related courses as an adjunct, Christian McDonald began teaching full-time in 2018 as a lecturer.
 McDonald's most recent work was as data and online projects editor at the Austin American-Statesman where he worked with reporters and editors to bring data to life through stories, interactives and news applications.
 He helped conceive and build the Statesman's Longhorn Sports vertical Hookem.com and led many technical digital projects such as the birth of Statesman.com.
 In the late ‘90s, McDonald helped lead the digital publishing transition at the Atlanta Journal-Constitution, the largest newspaper in the Southeast.
 He served on the Cox Olympics team during the 1996 Olympic Games and helped reporters and editors through training on innovative newsroom tools and products.
 McDonald served as an assistant news editor at the East Valley publications in suburban Phoenix, and as a copy editor and page designer at the Longview News Journal.

 Amy Kristin Sanders is a former journalist, licensed attorney and associate professor.
 Before teaching at Northwestern University in Qatar, she earned tenure at the University of Minnesota, where her research focused on law and new technology as it relates to media freedom.
 She studies media law, internet governance, social media and media literacy.
 Sanders is an expert witness and consultant to Fortune 500 companies and international governments on topics including media freedom, social media, media literacy and the impact of new technology.
-She obtained her MA in professional journalism and her Juris Doctorate at the University of Iowa, where she focused her studies on media law.
-Sanders earned a Ph.D. in mass communication law from the University of Florida.
+She obtained her master's in professional journalism and her law degree at the University of Iowa, where she focused her studies on media law.
+Sanders earned a doctorate in mass communication law from the University of Florida.

 Samuel Woolley studies emergent technology and political communication.
 His work examines how automated online tools such as bots and algorithms are used to enable both democracy and civic control.
 He researches how computational propaganda–-the manipulation of public opinion using social media–is used by political groups in attempts to affect the flow of information during major political events.
-He is currently co-editing a book of case studies entitled “Computational Propaganda” with Oxford University Press and is working on a manuscript on the future of online propaganda, DIGIPROP, with Public Affairs.
+He is currently co-editing a book of case studies titled “Computational Propaganda” with Oxford University Press and is working on a manuscript on the future of online propaganda titled, "DIGIPROP."
 Woolley is the former director of research of the Computational Propaganda Project at Oxford.
 He is a Belfer Fellow at the ADL and a former research fellow at Jigsaw, Google’s think-tank and incubator.
-His Ph.D. is from the University of Washington.
+His doctorate is from the University of Washington.
 He will begin his position at Moody College in the fall 2019 semester.

 Department of Radio-Television-Film